AntonyBl4ck/HexaPuzzleBot/README.md

 Download the Telegram APK.
 4. Run the Bot
 Launch the game on your WSA or Android emulator.
-Navigate to the bot’s project folder and run the script:
+Navigate to the bot’s project folder and run the script:python HexaBot.py

-python HexaBot.py

 Use hotkeys like Ctrl+A to start automation and Ctrl+S to stop.